Continued from Mennonite on an Emotional Roller-coaster

 I sat down and told her that I was fine that I just fainted because I hadn’t eaten anything all day.
-I told her about the bag of candy that Mark had left at the car and she thought that was hilarious.
+I told her about the bag of candy that Mark had left on the car and she thought that was hilarious.

 She said, “What a f#cking loser.
 I think you have nothing to worry about, he will get the message that you are not interested and move on, I’m sure of it.”

 “I really hope so, and soon, because I am getting tired of this,” I replied.